SamMed05/c-cpp-notes/docs/cpp/Functions/functions.md

 A function is a reusable sequence of statements designed to do a particular job.

-In more general terms, a function is a system which takes an input and returns it as output after doing some calculations inside to perform a specific task.
+In more general terms, a function is a system that takes an input and returns it as output after doing some calculations inside to perform a specific task.

 ![Variable declaration](../assets/gears-system.svg)